lserman/maia/README.md

     'Something happened!'
   end

-  # Required
-  # Body of the message on Android, alert on iOS
+  # Required, the body of the message on Android, alert on iOS
   def body
     'Something very important has happened, check it out!' end